AdrianaSL19/Housing-Price-Project/README.md

 ## <a name="Data_Set"></a> Data Set

-This dataset contains daily weather observations from numerous Australian weather stations.
-Observations were drawn from numerous weather stations.
-The daily observations are available at http://www.bom.gov.au/climate/data.
-Copyright Commonwealth of Australia 2010, Bureau of Meteorology.

-The raw data utilized to make the model was harvested from Multiple Listing Services.
+The raw data were drawn from Multiple Listing Services.
 The data set was harvested with MTurk and it is a raw download from their website.
 Mainly zip codes from mainland Queens, leaving out the Rockaways, a peninsula near JFK airport that is geographically distinct from the rest of the neighborhoods, with a total of 55 zipcodes from Queens, NY.
 Data cleaning was performed in order to improve the dataset.

 This dataset partly represents the population of interest because this is a fairly small sample size of Queens.
 Certain zipcodes have just a few observations in comparison to the other zipcodes that have a larger size of obsevations.
 External sources were not use in this project, but featurization was done using the provided dataset.